Advances in smart automation is increasingly disrupting both B2B and B2C supply chains. The pattern of disruption will likely manifest in two waves

 Wave 1: Localized Disruption

 In the next 3-7 years, supply chain functions such as planning or warehousing or delivery will be transformed by innovative applications of smart automation.
 For example, DHL recently announced testing augmented reality wearables in its warehouses to improve picking productivity and accuracy.
 Startups such as Dispatch and Starship Technologies are rolling out self-driving vehicles to compete head to head with Amazon and Google drones to enable Same Day last mile delivery.
 Beauty companies are piloting automated chat-bots to bring enhanced experience in its after sales customer service.
 The above examples all highlight the imminent trend of smart automation enabling supply chain functions to break free of the traditional cost vs. quality vs. service trade-off conundrum.
 Instead of picking between offering a lower cost or faster delivery or better service, companies can offer both.
-Consequently, supply chains will become simultaneously lower cost and more agile.
+Consequently, supply chains will become simultaneously lower cost and more agile and break free from the traditional “trade-off” constraints (see figure below)

 However, this is just the beginning.
 The near term impact of smart automation on supply chain will likely be localized, that is to say, a specific set of smart automation technologies impacting a specific supply chain function or activity.
 These patterns of disruption are largely predictable.
 Progressive companies will likely anticipate and leverage against these emerging disruptions.